BLThunderstorm/BLThunderstorm/docs/privacy.md

 ## What are your data protection rights?
 BLThunderstorm would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

-**The right to access** – You have the right to request Our Company for copies of your personal data.
+**The right to access** – You have the right to request BLThunderstorm for copies of your personal data.
 We may charge you a small fee for this service.

-**The right to rectification** – You have the right to request that Our Company correct any information you believe is inaccurate.
-You also have the right to request Our Company to complete the information you believe is incomplete.
+**The right to rectification** – You have the right to request that BLThunderstorm correct any information you believe is inaccurate.
+You also have the right to request BLThunderstorm to complete the information you believe is incomplete.

-**The right to erasure** – You have the right to request that Our Company erase your personal data, under certain conditions.
+**The right to erasure** – You have the right to request that BLThunderstorm erase your personal data, whether partially or fully, under certain conditions.

-**The right to restrict processing** – You have the right to request that Our Company restrict the processing of your personal data, under certain conditions.
+**The right to restrict processing** – You have the right to request that BLThunderstorm restrict the processing of your personal data, under certain conditions.

-**The right to object to processing** – You have the right to object to Our Company’s processing of your personal data, under certain conditions.
+**The right to object to processing** – You have the right to object to BLThunderstorm’s processing of your personal data, under certain conditions.

-**The right to data portability** – You have the right to request that Our Company transfer the data that we have collected to another organization, or directly to you, under certain conditions.
+**The right to data portability** – You have the right to request that BLThunderstorm transfer the data that we have collected to another organization, or directly to you, under certain conditions.

+## Changes to our privacy policy
+BLThunderstorm revises its privacy policies when needed.